BettyJJ/WorkFlowy-scripts/README.md

 You can use formula in both the bullet and the note section.

-Because WorkFlowy does not support line breaks in bullets, if you need multiline formula, you can do it in the note section.
+Because WorkFlowy does not support line breaks in bullets, if you need multiline formula, you can do so in the note section.

 If you find this script useful, consider [buying me a coffee ☕](https://www.buymeacoffee.com/bettyjj).